rkozlowski/MsSqlDbProjectHelper/README.md

+> ⚠️ This project has been **renamed and replaced** by [TigerWrap](https://github.com/rkozlowski/TigerWrap).
+>
+> TigerWrap is the continuation of this tool with a CLI-first approach, enhanced code generation, and improved documentation.
+> Please use TigerWrap for all new projects.
+>

+---

 # MsSqlDbProjectHelper

 **MsSqlDbProjectHelper** is a SQL Server–based helper for developers and database engineers who prefer **stored procedures and strong database-side logic** but also want to **automate reliable client code generation** for C#, .NET, and other languages.